IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 .................

 Method Callers
-    For each of the static :ref:`ModelMethods` on the type, an :ref:`API Caller <VueApiCallers>` will be created.
+    For each of the static [Methods](/modeling/model-components/methods.md) on the type, an [API Caller](/stacks/vue/layers/api-clients.md) will be created.